 Also, we want our students to totally enjoy their training experience.
 This objective cannot be accomplished through work alone.
 A fair amount of recreation mixed with your hard work meets the enjoyment objective.
 Most of Florida’s greatest vacation attractions are located close by while others are a short drive from the school’s training grounds.
 Weekend visits to St. Augustine, the nation’s oldest city, driving on the White Sands of Daytona Beach, and visiting Cape Canaveral, Disney World Theme Parks, Universal Studios, Sea World, Silver Springs, and World Golf Village are just a small sampling of the unique to Florida experiences awaiting you.
 If you just enjoy simpler recreation, great fishing is just a step or two away from our front door.

 Is there lodging near the school?

-Yes, National Training students receive preferred rates from two motels close to the school.
-Costs vary depending on your choices of single room or doubling up with another student.
-There are married couple rates for those couples that are attending training together.
+National Training students receive preferred rates from several motels close to the school.
+Costs vary, depending on your choice of single room or doubling up with another student.
 We can say this, the rates you will find to be surprisingly affordable as they are structured for only our students.
-In addition to these two motels, there are many more within a 15 mile radius from the Training Grounds.
+In addition to these motels, there are many more within a 15-mile radius of our training grounds.